m4c4r0n1n/nananvim/README.md

 There's some weird LSP shit happening on Ubuntu/Pop!_OS that I'm still tracking down.
 Everything still works, just might throw some error messages on startup.
 Working on it tho - I am but one nana-man so please be patient lol.
 Still learning this stuff.

-If you actually end up using this and run into problems, feel free to open an issue.
+If anyone actually ends up using this and run into problems, feel free to open an issue.